1887 Queen Victoria’s Golden Jubilee

 Gateley’s celebrations included a plentiful dinner of roast beef, a whole sheep with plum puddings washed down with good strong beer.

-By the generosity of the Rt Hon Lady Bateman, the Vicar and the Farmers (of Breckles), every poor family in the parish was presented with five shillings towards providing an entertainment for themselves in their own homes.
+In the village of Breckles (some 6 miles from Great Ellingham), a special service was held at the parish church on the 26th June.
+By the generosity of the Rt Hon Lady Bateman, the Vicar and the farmers of Breckles, every poor family in the parish was presented with five shillings towards entertainment in their own homes.

-1935 Silver Jubilee King George & Queen Mary
+1935 Silver Jubilee of King George V

 Silver Jubilee Commemoration Stamps 1935